 Oct 25, 2017

 It is popular.
 It is good.
-Many claim to practise it, even more like to talk about it.
+A lot of people claim to practise it, still more people like to talk about it.
 But what is it really?
 What does meditation mean?
 These questions have been answered over and over on the Internet, yet there seems to be little consensus about the true nature of meditation.
 This article offers a slightly different approach.

 Before trying to define the term, let us have a look at what is usually said or thought about what meditation really is.
 There are possibly as many explanations as there are people giving them, but there are some common characteristics of almost each one of these.
 One of these is that these answers or explanations are usually quite narrow, often restricted by the speaker’s beliefs or favourite practices, not being able to think outside the bounds of what they’ve learned, or practised for possibly decades.
-Another other common characteristic however will hold the key to find the common ground, and agree upon one simple, but most useful explanation, or definition if you like.
-First it is worth to have a look at what meditation is not…
+Another common characteristic, however, will hold the key to find the common ground and agree upon one simple, but a most useful explanation, or definition if you like.
+First, it is worth to have a look at what meditation is not…

 Meditation is not emptiness

-On the other hand Zen meditation is only one of many different schools and methods of meditation that people practice, and not all of these share its goal of stillness.
-Some techniques aim for enlightenment through cultivating Qi, others are meant to help you leave your physical body, still others will simply let you be more present.
-Neither of those have the goal of thoughtlessness, yet thoughtlessness can (and will) be a sort of side-effect of deep and prolonged practice.
+On the other hand, Zen meditation is only one of many different schools and methods of meditation that people practice, and not all of these share its goal of stillness.
+Some techniques aim for enlightenment through cultivating Qi, others are meant to help you leave your physical body, still, others will simply let you be more present.
+Neither of those has the goal of thoughtlessness, yet thoughtlessness can (and will) be a sort of side-effect of deep and prolonged practice.

 Meditation is not effortless